Nuel-osas/walrus-class/1-6/01-walrus-overview.md

 - **Permanent**: Cannot be deleted, only expire naturally
 - **Deletable**: Can be explicitly deleted by owner

-### 5. **Shared Blobs**
+### 5. **Owned vs Shared Blobs**

+**By default, all blobs are OWNED blobs:**
+- Belong to your wallet address
+- Only the owner can extend the lifetime
+- Only the owner can delete (if deletable)

+**Shared blobs are optional:**
+- Created with `--share` flag or by converting an owned blob
+- Wrapped in a shared Sui object
-- Multiple parties can fund and extend storage
+- **Anyone** can fund and extend the storage lifetime
 - Useful for community or public datasets
-- Anyone can contribute SUI tokens to extend lifetime
+- Perfect for collaborative data storage

+**Important:** Regardless of owned or shared, **ALL blob data is publicly readable** by anyone with the blob ID.
+Ownership only controls who can extend/fund the storage, not who can access the data.

 ### 6. **Quilts**
 - Collections of multiple blobs stored together